 Any trading market for Diginex Limited Ordinary Shares may be influenced in part by any research reports that securities industry analysts publish about Diginex Limited.
 Diginex Limited does not currently have and may never obtain research coverage by securities industry analysts.
 If no securities industry analysts commence coverage of Diginex Limited, the market price and market trading volume of Diginex Limited's Ordinary Shares could be negatively affected.
-In the event Diginex Limited is covered by analysts, and one or more of such analysts downgrade Diginex Limited shares, or otherwise reports on Diginex Limited unfavorably, or discontinues coverage of Diginex Limited, the market price and market trading volume of Diginex Limited Ordinary Shares could be negatively affected.
+In the event Diginex Limited is coverage of Diginex Limited, and one or more of such analysts downgrade Diginex Limited shares, or otherwise reports on Diginex Limited unfavorably, or discontinues coverage of Diginex Limited, the market price and market trading volume of Diginex Limited Shares Limited Ordinary Shares could be negatively affected.